samuel-renaud/samuel_renaud.github.io/compact/index.md

 <br/>

 ## <a id="mission">Who Am I</a>
 I'm Ré.
 I'm a nonbinary/genderfluid scientist.
 I often call myself a physicist who likes to poke my nose into biology and computer science.
 I'm generally more comfortable with they/them pronouns.
 Please feel free to refer to me by my first name.
 I recognize that there is an inherent power imbalance between mentor and mentee, particularly--and often--implicitly in the context of graduate students and advisors, but I would like to mitigate that where possible.
 I believe in being a guide, not a dictator.
-Having said that, I am the person who has to enforce deadlines on things like papers and presentations as well as keep the lab running smoothly, so please don't debate me on absolutely everything.
+Having said that, I am the person responsible for lab funding, so my decisions are sometimes going to have to made for the good of the lab.
 <br/>
 <br/>